najaeda/naja/README.md

 `naja_edit`, located in the `$NAJA_INSTALL/bin` directory, is a tool designed for optimizing, editing and translating netlists.

+We presented naja_edit’s latest features and results at [ORConf 2024](https://fossi-foundation.org/orconf/2024).
+You can watch the full presentation [here](https://www.youtube.com/watch?v=JpwZGCuWekU).

 ### Workflow Overview

 The workflow for `naja_edit` is outlined in the schema below.
 It's important to note that the only mandatory step in the process is the initial loading of the input netlist.